Thrashin': Production

 Director David Winters, upset after being overruled on a casting decision for Thrashin, made the professional decision to control all aspects of future projects he worked on.
 Winters' first choice was a pre-21 Jump Street Johnny Depp who was cast in the film together with Depp's girlfriend at the time, Sherilyn Fenn, but after three attempts to get Depp approved by the producer, Winters had no choice but to recast, ultimately casting Robert Rusler.

 Release

 Thrashin was released in the United States on August 29, 1986.
 In the Philippines, the film was released as Challenge to Win: Thrashin by Bell Films on October 9, 1987.

 Reception

+Contemporary reviews of the film were largely dismissive.
+Joe Baltake, writing for the Philadelphia Daily News, panned it as derivative.
+He described it as a mere replay of the "bad" and "unfortunate" 1986 BMX film Rad and "uncomfortably similar to West Side Story."
+He was further unimpressed by the skateboarding shown in the film.
+Writing for the Los Angeles Times, Michael Wilmington similarly derided the plot as "vacuous" and the premise as clichéd but found the skateboarding to be well-shot and visually interesting.
+He conceded that the film was "entertaining on the technological level."

+Legacy

+The board sport industry continues to describe this film as "legendary".

 Sixteen years after the initial film release, the MTV series Jackass, in a February 2002 episode, played homage to the "jousting scene" with "maces and man-purse".

-The Board Sport industry continues to describe this film as "legendary".

 Soundtrack

 The film features a performance from the Freaky Styley incarnation of the Red Hot Chili Peppers, with Cliff Martinez and Hillel Slovak, as well as music by Devo, Circle Jerks and Meat Loaf.
 Some of the bands featured in the film went on to have number one records.